The Steelcase Leap is an ergonomic office chair that is highly adjustable.

 As you'd expect, the Leap offers the ability to adjust the height of the seat from 15.5″ to 20.5″ using the lever on the right side of the chair.
-This level activates the hydraulic cylinder connecting the frame to the base which results in the ability to raise and lower the seat position to match your desk height.
+This lever activates the hydraulic cylinder connecting the frame to the base which results in the ability to raise and lower the seat position to match your desk height.

 Back Design & Adjustments